dyc3/senior-design/visualization-design.typ

 The visualization serves a dual purpose: To communicate the functionality of the load balancer at a glance to a non-technical audience, and to serve as a useful debugging tool during development.

 #figure(
-  image("figures/vis/visualization-component.svg"),
-  caption: "Component Diagram Showing the File Structure and Dependencies of the Visualization" ) <Figure::visualization-component>

-#figure(
   image("figures/vis/DOM-class-visualization.svg"),
   caption: "Class Diagram Explaining How a Component using React and D3.js is Rendered to the DOM" ) <Figure::DOM-class-visualization>